Skip to main content

 2. 5-HT2C Receptors ∞ Conversely, stimulation of 5-HT2C receptors generally exerts a powerful inhibitory effect on male sexual behavior.
 It can increase the latency to erection and ejaculation.
 Many selective serotonin reuptake inhibitors (SSRIs) used to treat depression can cause sexual side effects, such as delayed orgasm or anorgasmia, which are thought to be mediated in part by the enhanced activation of these inhibitory 5-HT2C receptors.

 The balance between dopamine and serotonin is therefore critical.
 Lifestyle choices that impact this balance can shift one’s sexual response profile.
-For example, can deplete dopamine while dysregulating serotonin, tipping the scales toward inhibition.
+For example, chronic stress can deplete dopamine while dysregulating serotonin, tipping the scales toward inhibition.
 A diet that provides ample tyrosine (dopamine precursor) and manages tryptophan intake (serotonin precursor) can influence the raw materials available for this balance.

 The dynamic antagonism between dopaminergic and serotonergic pathways at the receptor level forms the neurochemical basis for sexual excitation and inhibition.